 There are several aspects of packaging you should consider before buying a green cleaner.

 Now, armed with this criteria, I would love to hear from you about which green cleaning supplies you like to use, and why.
-You can share your environmentally friendly cleaning product reviews here.
+You can share your product reviews here.

 Hi, I'm Taylor, a busy mom with 3 kids, so I have lots of hands on experience with house cleaning, laundry and my fair share of spots, spills and other messy catastrophes.
 Thanks for visiting my site.